rajdyp/study-decks/docs/k8s/k8s_quiz.md

     - A pod can contain one or more containers sharing the same network namespace and storage.
 10. - Provides DNS-based service discovery.
     - Allows services to be accessed by their DNS names.
+11. - Manages external access to services within the cluster.
 <!-- end of question -->